 - Insufficiency fracture: Commonly presents with sudden onset of pain, mostly located in the thoraco-lumbar region following low impact trauma.
 The pain varies in presentation, but is often severe and mostly localised to the area of the fracture.
 Consider risk factors associated with osteoporosis; however, exclusion of a more serious pathological cause may be indicated.

-- Face to face appointment (clean site if possible)
+1. Face to face appointment within a few days* (clean site if possible)

-If in doubt during the COVID-19 pandemic, rheumatology teams are happy to be contacted for advice.
-Please see contact information for further details.
+If in doubt during the COVID-19 pandemic, Rheumatology teams are happy to be contacted for advice.
+Please see contact information below for further details.

 All new routine referrals will be clinically triaged and will either be added to a waiting list or, if appropriate, A&G will be given.

 Please ensure that a practice-based system is in place to check daily for returning referrals with A&G.